leccato-coder/NovaBroadcast/README.md

 # NovaBroadcast

 NovaBroadcast is a modern broadcast plugin for Paper servers that allows administrators to send beautiful and fully customizable announcements.

-Featuring an automatic update checker, configurable messages, permissions, reload support and an optimized architecture, NovaBroadcast is designed for reliability and performance.
+Designed for performance and simplicity, it includes configurable messages, permissions, automatic update checking and an easy-to-use configuration.

+## Features

+- 📢 Broadcast messages
+- 🎨 Fully customizable format
+- ⚡ Lightweight
+- 🔄 Reload command
+- 🔄 Automatic Hangar update checker
+- 🔐 Permissions
+- ⚙️ Easy configuration
+- 🛠 Multi-version support

+Developed by **leccato**